-- is a brilliant place to work.
+- Be a great place to work

 Our vision to improve people's lives and create possibilities for them will need:

 - Listening to our residents so they shape the services we provide, give us feedback, can raise concerns and tell us if we’re getting things wrong.
 We’ll do this by enabling residents to shape our services and influence our decisions; providing local information about services and performance; implementing and reporting the new RSH Tenant Satisfaction Measures; and resolving complaints fast and learning from them.

 - Knowing our diverse residents and what they need from us so we empower them, provide the right services in the right way and understand how satisfied they are.
 We’ll conduct a census, make it easy for residents to tell us their needs and preferences so we can engage meaningfully, serve them well, and so we can ensure all our service provision is free from bias.

 - Continuously improving services to residents by making things simpler and easier for them.
 We’ll do this by seeking and using resident feedback; extending our digital offer so they have more choice; embedding our CRM and developing our offer to homeowners across services and in our communications.

 - Being local so we are visible, accessible and responsive.
 We’ll do this by embedding our Guinness regions so we are more accountable to stakeholders; piloting regional resident panels so we are more accountable to residents in each region; and developing our Neighbourhoods Strategy to make sure we have visible and accessible local services and plans driven by local needs.

 - Supporting residents and communities.
 We’ll do this by developing our Housing Strategy to ensure residents have homes that meet their needs; supporting customers to meet their costs of living and sustain tenancies; making sure our service charges reflect the cost of services and are good value for money; maximising our impact on Anti-Social Behaviour; delivering our Social Investment Strategy; reviewing our Housing for Older people service